 Identify bridge vulnerabilities associated with truck platooning and make recommendations related to how VBI should be estimated and mitigated.

 These objectives were realized by taking an inductive approach whereby a structure exhibiting large vibration levels was investigated to identify and characterize the underlying mechanisms through the Structural Identification (StId) framework.
-A series of field tests of this structure was performed to obtain operational responses that were subsequently used to calibrate and validate an FE model that was subsequently employed to study VBI via .
-The parameters examined by through this study included roadway profile, vehicle suspension parameters, and bridge dynamic characteristics.
+A series of field tests of this structure were performed to obtain operational responses that were subsequently used to calibrate and validate an FE model that was subsequently employed to simulate VBI using modal superposition methods.
+The parameters examined in this study include roadway profile, vehicle suspension parameters, and bridge dynamic characteristics.
 The results from this study were employed to develop and validate a practical, simplified model for estimating dynamic load levels.
 This model was employed through a series of parametric studies to generate recommendations related to a wide range of issues including bridge assessment, construction, and policies related to truck platooning.
+Key findings include:

+Bridge responses are greatest when the profile induces oscillation in the vehicle close to the bridge’s natural frequency and when the vehicle’s natural frequency is 10-20% greater than that of the bridge.

+Rolling-straightedge length should be no less than 16 feet for a specified deviation of 1/8th inch, and no less than 30 feet for a specified deviation of ¼ inch.

+Traffic and truck platoons can result in increased dynamic amplification because even a single previous truck can induce the bridge conditions (motion) that result in increased dynamic response (≈20%).

+As spacing between vehicles decreases and more vehicles are present on the bridge, the static load effect increases, but the dynamic amplification will likely be less than what would occur for a single vehicle.

+When designing for truck platoons, if static analysis accounts for multiple simultaneous vehicles, the dynamic amplification factor for a single vehicle can be used to conservatively account for the total dynamic response.